 In my research for this guide I found over 150 different arthritis compression gloves on the market.
 Many made crazy claims that could never be substantiated.
 So, I am only recommending products that claim the general, well-known benefits of compression or that have evidence of their claims.

-I was given a pair of these gloves by Copper Joint to try for myself.
-While I don’t suffer from arthritic pain, I often experience some pain and mild swelling in my hands when I drive for long periods of time.
-So, to test them out, I wore them for a week at my medical equipment job.
+I was sent a pair of these gloves by Copper Compression to try for myself.
+While I don’t suffer from arthritic pain, I often experience some pain and mild swelling in my hands when I spend a lot of time typing these blog posts.
+So, to test them out, I wore them for a week right here at my desk.
+I also slept in them several nights to see if they would become uncomfortable.

-These copper compression arthritis gloves are made from copper-infused nylon and spandex blend.
-The nylon is soft and comfortable and the added copper ions provide an antimicrobial benefit killing 99.9% of microbes for 40 washes.
+These copper compression arthritis gloves are made from a copper-infused nylon.
+They guarantee their gloves have the highest concentration of copper available too.
+The nylon is soft and comfortable and the added copper ions provide an antimicrobial benefit killing 99.9% of microbes.
 This means you can wear them longer between washing because there will be less germ activity and odor.
 I did find them comfortable to wear for 8 hours plus at a time.

-Another thing I really liked about the Copper Joint copper compression glove were the rubber grips on the palm.
+Another thing I really liked about the Copper Compression arthritis gloves glove were the rubber grips on the palm.
 Because nylon can be a bit slick, this made it easier to hold onto items I was carrying.
 If you are self-conscious about wearing gloves like these, this also helps make them look more like a normal glove.

 The gloves are lightweight and not bulky, so you could easily wear them under another pair of gloves in the winter.
 They come in black only and are available as fingerless arthritis gloves, wrist sleeves, wrist sleeves with thumb support, and in wrist bands too.
 They also make a full line of copper compression socks too!

 They come in 4 sizes so you can get the right fit for the right amount of compression.
-They offer a 30 day satisfaction guarantee too so that you can try them out risk-free!
+They offer a 30 day unconditional money-back guarantee too so that you can try them out risk-free!

-Chances are you’ve gotten a pair of Isotoner gloves as a gift in the past.
-So you are probably already familiar with this brand which is known for high quality gloves and slippers.
+Chances are you’ve got a pair of Isotoner gloves as a gift in the past.
+So you are probably already familiar with this brand which is known for high-quality gloves and slippers.

 What I like about these gloves is that they really took time to think through proper seam placement.
 They have located all the seams where they won’t place additional pressure on inflamed knuckles and joints.
 The smooth side of the seam also goes on the inside which is why they have a bit of a “turned inside out” appearance.
 This is intentional.